Intuit Merchant Services

 We are currently able to locate over 200 Intuit Merchant Services negative reviews, many of which characterize the company as a scam or a ripoff.
 One thing we must keep in mind is that Intuit is a huge company and that because of this the company will have more complaints than smaller companies.
 That being said, Intuit Merchant Services has a moderately high amount of complaints filed against it.
 On a positive note, it appears that the company’s overall complaint rate has decreased or held steady for the last few years.

-The majority of complaints center on issues relating to hidden and surprise fees, sudden account holds and freezes, and poor customer service.
+The majority of complaints center on issues relating to hidden and surprise fees, sudden account holds and freezes (one such complaint found here), and poor customer service.
 It appears that Intuit needs to do a much better job of disclosing fees and hold policies during the sales process instead of deferring to the merchant account contract, which is likely confusing to most merchants.

 Intuit Merchant Services BBB Report | C- (CPO Adjusted)